Hyuvo/p8105_hw2_CongyangXIe/p8105_hw2_CongyangXie.md

 4. The summary of precipitation data:

 -   The precipitation dataset has 3 variables and 24 observations.
+The variables are: year, month, total.
 The dataset stores trash precipitation data on a monthly basis collected from 2018 to 2019.
-The mean monthly precipitation for 2018 is stated
-    below:
+    The mean monthly precipitation for 2018 is stated below:

 | year | mean_month_precip |
 |:----:|:-----------------:|